In this post, I would like to share a walkthrough of the Health Machine from Hack the Box

 We managed to see the website that show a page that ask us to configure the webhook

-Before we enter the information on the form, we can start our nc listener that listen to port 80
+Before we enter the information on the form, we can start our nc listener that listens to port 80

 The information that we enter will look something as shown above.

-Sadly, we didn’t get any response back on the nc listener.
+Sadly, we didn’t get any response back from the nc listener.

 As a result, let’s start our nc listener which is using port 9000